 I earned my Associate's degree in Studio Art in 2016.
 The program was very heavy on understanding design and art techniques, but also focused on building creativity skills and style.
 I have been also practicing with and learning art from my grandmother all my life--she is a professional art instructor.

 I started assistant-teaching dance when I was about 12 years old and I really enjoyed leading and helping dancers.
 As I got older and more in touch with my creativity, I really enjoyed sharing my creative visions with others.
-Ever since then, I've loved trying to make a positive impact on others' lives.
+Since then, I've had several teaching jobs and consistently began teaching art over the last year.

-Recently, because of Coronavirus, my aunt's friend was trying to find something to do for her daughter's birthday party while still maintaining social distancing guidelines.
+Last year, because of Coronavirus, my aunt's friend was trying to find something to do for her daughter's birthday party while still maintaining social distancing guidelines.
 My aunt recommended me to her to create a composition and teach the kids how to paint it.
-I really enjoyed giving the kids a way to have some fun learning time with each other and make nice paintings
+I really enjoyed giving the kids a way to have some fun learning time with each other and make nice paintings.

 Look for an instructor who will give constructive criticism without crushing your spirit.
 There are elements that make art more visually appealing and/or clearer to the eye, but art needs to speak to you as the artist, or else why are you making it?
 Some art instructors can be blunt and disrespectful, but art is extremely personal--they're doing their job wrong if they're making you feel like your art is "wrong."

 How do you handle suggestions and criticism?
-It's okay if you have a hard time accepting them, but know ahead of time that a good teacher knows that art is in the eye of the beholder/artist and won't say something with the intention of hurting your feelings.
+It's okay if you have a hard time accepting them, but a good teacher knows that art is in the eye of the beholder/artist and won't say something with the intention of hurting your feelings.
 If you have trouble accepting suggestions and criticism, let your instructor know that ahead of time so that they can instruct you in a way that feels more comfortable to you.

 What do you think you need help with?
 Expressing your messages or finding your creativity?
 Technique?